SudeepBisht/Movie-Data-Analysis-using-R/README.md

 Also the values or to say movies with a missing value have been manually removed.

 Around 100 movies were taken into analysis.
+The movie data is also being imported automatically.

+The movie data analysis has also been done in which the graphs have been presented.